 1.1 Pontefract Academies Trust (the Trust) was created under the provisions of the Academies Act 2010, as amended by the Education Act 2011.
 Its structure of governance is constituted under the articles of association.
 The Trust is an exempt charity by virtue of the Charities Act 2011.

 The Funding Agreement between the Department for Education (DfE) and the Trust sets out the terms and conditions on which grant is made.
 The Trust Board is responsible for ensuring that the conditions of grant are met.
 As part of this process the Trust is required to have in place appropriate arrangements for sound governance, financial management, securing value for money and accounting, and for using public funds for the purposes for which they were intended by Parliament.

 This document sets out the Trust's financial regulations.
 These financial regulations are subordinate to the Trust's articles of association and to any restrictions contained within the Trust's funding agreement with the DfE and with the Academies Financial Handbook.
 In particular, where the Education Funding Agency (EFA) has concerns about financial management and/or governance in an academy trust (including a multi-academy trust or constituent schools within a multi academy trust) it may issue a Financial Notice to Improve (FNtI).
-The trust must comply with all the terms of an FNtL If a FNtI is issued to the Trust then all of the delegated authorities and other freedoms in the funding agreement are revoked and in turn the delegated authorities and freedoms in this document.
-1.2 The purpose of these financial regulations is to provide control over the totality of the Trust's resources and provide management with assurances that the resources are being properly applied for the achievement of the Trust's aims and objectives on a sustainable basis, including: Maintaining financial sustainability Achieving value for money Fulfilling its responsibility for the provision of effective financial controls over the use of public funds Ensuring that the Trust complies with all relevant legislation Safeguarding the assets of the Trust 1.3 Compliance with the financial regulations is compulsory for all individuals connected with or employed by the Trust.
-A member of staff who fails to comply with the financial regulations may be subject to disciplinary action under the Trust's disciplinary policy.
-Any such breach will be notified to the Trust Board through the Audit and Risk Committee.
-It is the responsibility of School Governance Committees and executive headteachers/headteachers/heads of school to ensure that staff in their school(s) are made aware of the existence and content of the Trust's financial regulations.
-1.4 The Finance and General Purposes Committee of the Trust Board is responsible for maintaining continuous review of the Financial Regulations, through the director of finance, business and operations, and advising the Trust Board of any additions or changes necessary.
-In exceptional circumstances, this committee may authorise a departure from the detailed requirements of the approved financial procedures and scheme of delegation, such departure will be reported to the Trust Board at the earliest opportunity.
+The trust must comply with all the terms of an FNtI.
+If a FNtI is issued to the Trust, then all of the delegated authorities and other freedoms in the funding agreement are revoked and in turn the delegated authorities and freedoms in this document.

+- 1.2 The purpose of these financial regulations is to provide control over the totality of the Trust's resources and provide management with assurances that the resources are being properly applied for the achievement of the Trust's aims and objectives on a sustainable basis, including: - Maintaining financial sustainability - Achieving value for money - Fulfilling its responsibility for the provision of effective financial controls over the use of public funds - · Ensuring that the Trust complies with all relevant legislation - Safeguarding the assets of the Trust - 1.3 Compliance with the financial regulations is compulsory for all individuals connected with or employed by the Trust.
+A member of staff who fails to comply with the financial regulations may be subject to disciplinary action under the Trust's disciplinary procedures.
+It is the responsibility of Executive Leaders and Heads of School to ensure all staff under their management are made aware of the existence and content of the Trust's financial regulations and understand how to operate within them. - 1.4 The Finance and General Purposes Committee of the Trust Board is responsible for maintaining continuous review of the Financial Regulations, through the CFO, and advising the Trust Board of any additions or changes necessary.

+In exceptional circumstances, the Chief Executive Officer (CEO) may authorise a departure from the detailed requirements of the approved financial procedures and scheme of delegation, such departure will be reported to the Trust Board at the earliest opportunity.